Academy Faculty

 Steven Gamboa, Ph.
 D., is an Assistant Professor of Philosophy at California State University, Bakersfield.
 His research is focused on the intersection between thought, language, and reason.
 Areas of research interest include epistemology, philosophy of mind, philosophy of science, inductive logic and confirmation theory, and naturalized ethics.
 Dr. Gamboa also researches early modern philosophy, particularly David Hume.

-The View from the Dias
+Five Pillars / Decisions from the Dias

 KLA Alumnus, Keith Wolaridge, known for his inspiration and passion, is a well-respected leader in the Bakersfield community.
 Keith, a retired banker, is an associate professor of business at Bakersfield College.
 He is the owner of Five Pillars and Associates, a leadership development firm, specializing in training leaders in public schools.
 Keith loves to spend time fulfilling commitments to his family, church, and neighbors.
 Keith has served on numerous boards and commissions over the years, including, the Bakersfield Symphony Orchestra, Commissioner, Kern County Housing Authority, Kern County Workforce Investment Committee, Kern County Human Relations Commission, Kern County Gleaners, Kern County Black Chamber of Commerce, California State University, Bakersfield Athletic Scholarship Board of Directors, and the President’s Advisory Committee for Fresno State.
 Since 2009, Keith has been a trustee for the Panama Buena Vista Union School District, which serves over 19,000 students.
 Personally, Keith is married to his wife, Joanne, and they are the proud parents of four beautiful girls.
 Deeply committed to public education, Keith enjoys speaking with young people in classrooms across the valley, encouraging them to use their education to take them as far as they wish.
 Keith holds a degree in accounting from Fresno State University, is a graduate of the prestigious Pacific Coast Banking School at the University of Washington Graduate School of Business, and holds a Master of Arts in Christian Leadership from Grand Canyon University and an MBA from National University.